sylhare/sylhare.github.io/_posts/2020-06-22-Springboot-basics.md

 required for setting up a Spring application.
 Eliminating the boilerplate's configuration of a framework that was eliminating the boilerplate's code require to get your application started.

-From [baeldung's spring boot article], Here are just a few of the features in Spring Boot:
+From [baeldung's spring boot article](https://www.baeldung.com/spring-vs-spring-boot), Here are just a few of the features in Spring Boot:

   - Opinionated ‘starter' dependencies to simplify build and application configuration
   - Embedded server to avoid complexity in application deployment